Steeped in Roman history, the city of Bath is a UNESCO World Heritage site.

 Pulteney Bridge & Wier, Bath

-Even though Bath has so much to offer, it also sits on the edge of the Cotswolds so venturing out and exploring the area is perfect if you would like to see the quintessentially English countryside and quaint villages full of charming shops, scenery and a wealth of history to get lost in.
+Even though Bath has much to offer, it sits on the edge of the Cotswolds, meaning venturing out and exploring the area is a must.
+Visit the quintessentially English countryside and quaint villages full of charming shops, scenery, and a wealth of history to get lost in.

-Lacock - Known for being the setting of Harry Potter, Lacock Abbey and village is quintessentially English also home to the first photographic film.
-The National Trust Abbey and museum can be explored and there are also some great pubs and eateries to experience after taking in some history.
+Lacock - Known for being the setting of Harry Potter, Lacock Abbey and village is quintessentially English, and home to the first photographic film.
+Explore the National Trust Abbey and museum, as well as some great pubs and eateries to experience after taking in some history.

 Lacock, Wiltshire